drift-labs/gateway/README.md

 - use sub-zero `amount` to indicate sell/offer order
 - `userOrderId` is a uint in the range 1 <= x <= 255 which can be assigned by the client to help distinguish orders
 - `orderType` only "limit" and "market" options are fully supported by the gateway
+- `oraclePriceOffset` supported on `"limit"` order types.
+It creates a limit order with a floating price relative to the market oracle price. when supplied the `price` field is ignored.
 ```bash
 $ curl localhost:8080/v2/orders -X POST \
 -H 'content-type: application/json' \